ReolinkCameraAPI/reolinkapigo/README.md

 - Run the rtsp test

-    # receives the stream and passes it along to clients
+    // receives the stream and passes it along to clients ./rtsp-simple-server
-    ./rtsp-simple-server

-    # this will start and encode the stream on the fly
-    ffmpeg -re -stream_loop -1 -i vidfile.mkv -c:v libx264 -preset ultrafast -tune zerolatency -b 600k -f rtsp rtsp:
+    // this will start and encode the stream on the fly ffmpeg -re -stream_loop -1 -i vidfile.mkv -c:v libx264 -preset ultrafast -tune zerolatency -b 600k \
-    //localhost:8554/mystream
+    -f rtsp rtsp://localhost:8554/mystream

 ### API Requests Implementation Plan: